$6.89 Billion in Sales Expected for ViacomCBS Inc. (NASDAQ:VIAC) This Quarter

-Equities research analysts forecast that ViacomCBS Inc. (NASDAQ:VIAC) will report $6.89 billion in sales for the current fiscal quarter, according to Zacks Investment Research.
-Six analysts have issued estimates for ViacomCBS’s earnings.
-The highest sales estimate is $7.12 billion and the lowest is $6.49 billion.
-ViacomCBS posted sales of $6.87 billion during the same quarter last year, which suggests a positive year-over-year growth rate of 0.3%.
-The firm is scheduled to announce its next earnings report on Thursday, February 18th.
+Brokerages expect ViacomCBS Inc. (NASDAQ:VIAC) to announce $6.89 billion in sales for the current quarter, Zacks Investment Research reports.
+Six analysts have issued estimates for ViacomCBS’s earnings, with estimates ranging from $6.49 billion to $7.12 billion.
+ViacomCBS posted sales of $6.87 billion during the same quarter last year, which would indicate a positive year-over-year growth rate of 0.3%.
+The company is expected to issue its next earnings report on Thursday, February 18th.

-On average, analysts expect that ViacomCBS will report full year sales of $25.90 billion for the current fiscal year, with estimates ranging from $25.32 billion to $26.18 billion.
-For the next financial year, analysts forecast that the company will report sales of $27.78 billion, with estimates ranging from $27.49 billion to $28.44 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research firms that follow ViacomCBS.
+On average, analysts expect that ViacomCBS will report full-year sales of $25.90 billion for the current fiscal year, with estimates ranging from $25.32 billion to $26.18 billion.
+For the next fiscal year, analysts expect that the company will report sales of $27.78 billion, with estimates ranging from $27.49 billion to $28.44 billion.
+Zacks’ sales calculations are an average based on a survey of sell-side research analysts that follow ViacomCBS.

-ViacomCBS (NASDAQ:VIAC) last released its earnings results on Friday, November 6th.
-The company reported $0.91 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.83 by $0.08.
-The company had revenue of $6.12 billion for the quarter, compared to analysts’ expectations of $5.96 billion.
-ViacomCBS had a return on equity of 20.89% and a net margin of 4.58%.
-The firm’s quarterly revenue was up 85.6% on a year-over-year basis.
-During the same quarter in the previous year, the firm posted $0.95 EPS.
+ViacomCBS (NASDAQ:VIAC) last released its quarterly earnings data on Friday, November 6th.
+The company reported $0.91 EPS for the quarter, beating the Zacks’ consensus estimate of $0.83 by $0.08.
+The company had revenue of $6.12 billion during the quarter, compared to the consensus estimate of $5.96 billion.
+ViacomCBS had a net margin of 4.58% and a return on equity of 20.89%.
+ViacomCBS’s quarterly revenue was up 85.6% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.95 EPS.

 ViacomCBS Company Profile